We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Code Solutions

-# Create a new list to store transformed elements
+# Initialize an empty list to store the transformed results.

 for i in range(len(arr)):

-# Apply the transformation function and append to the new array
+# Apply the transformation function on the current element and its index.

 ← Back to All Questions